Example Development

 Convert a Repository Example to a Freestanding Example

-If you find one repository example functions are similar to your example and want to copy it from SDK repository into your own workspace as a freestanding example to start the development.
-You can use west export_app
+If you find one repository example functions are similar to your example and want to copy it from SDK repository into your own workspace as a freestanding example to start the development, you can use west export_app

-west export_app examples/demo_apps/hello_world -b evkbmimxrt1170 -Dcore_id=cm7 -o <new workspace>
+west export_app examples/demo_apps/hello_world -o <new workspace>

 Then you can get output like this: